mkarkuody/responsiveportfolio/README.md

 Made sure that all links works.
 Tried to use semantic html element as much that I can.
 Added my own personal information. (bio, name, images, linked to my email and GitHub).
 Added icones and links of gitHub, linkedIn, Slack Overflow, and several repositories.
+Users can Email me, Call me or Check my social media links. my porfolio is mobile phone friendly and responsive to all kinds of screens.

 • Usage:
 1-	tps://validator.w3.org/  helps to check and fix the HTML fils